Rainwangpupil/dos_attack/README.md

 English

+This project is to implement DOS attack.
+To a certain extent, the network speed can be slowed down, and even the effect of the attack end crash.
 You can run this program at the command line using the python -m dos_attack_English command A class "Main" is defined in the program
 Classes inherit from cmd classes in the cmd library